Philodendron Micans Plant Care Essentials

 Yellow Leaves

-Yellow leaves can be caused by numerous environmental conditions.
-Your plant may be receiving too much water, be too cold, or be stressed with environmental changes.
+Numerous environmental conditions can cause yellow leaves.
+Your plant may be receiving too much water, be too cold, or be stressed by environmental changes.

-While these plants don’t like the soil to completely dry out, they also don’t like saturated soil.
+While these plants don’t like the soil to dry out completely, they also don’t like saturated soil.
 Remember that you should only water when the top inch of soil is dry.
-You should also make sure you’re using well-draining soil as well as a pot with drainage holes.
+You should also make sure you’re using well-draining soil and a pot with drainage holes.

 Another cause of yellow leaves is cold temperatures.
 If temperatures are regularly below 60ºF, your plants may become discolored.